-The one thing that is quite attractive to many is the temptation of the money gain, and yet it has some apparent pitfalls for good reasons.
-Between a free app and a paid app, the most substantial difference is that the number of users potentially download it after seeing it.
-Then their paid counterparts, most free apps receive subsequent downloads and many more views because most users have a habit of sticking to the free version of app store while browsing for an application as they can try an app without paying for it.
+The one thing that is quite attractive to many is the temptation of monetary gain, and yet it has some apparent pitfalls for good reasons.
+Between a free app and a paid app, the most substantial difference is the number of users potentially downloading it after seeing it.
+Then their paid counterparts, most free apps, receive subsequent downloads and many more views because most users have a habit of sticking to the accessible version of the app store while browsing for an application as they can try an app without paying for it.

-Paid apps can help to build a more premium image of a brand and are often associated with higher quality.
-Although for marketing purpose, the apps that are specifically designed usually become more successful if they're free.
+Paid apps can help build a more premium image of a brand and are often associated with higher quality.
+Although for marketing purposes, the apps that are specifically designed usually become more successful if they're free.

-To get tons of more users, the free apps make it easier, leading on from it.
-For network-based apps, this is particularly an essential thing, but beyond that, it's certainly a good thing for any app to have a lot of users.
+To get tons more users, the free apps make it easier, leading on from it.
+For network-based apps, this is mainly an essential thing, but beyond that, it's undoubtedly a good thing for any app to have a lot of users.

 Users have a habit of having lower expectations with the help of free apps.
-Let's think they download your app, for a little while they use it, but in their everyday life, it isn't helping them.
+Let's think they download your app for a little while they use it, but in their everyday life, it isn't helping them.
 What have you lost in the long run?
 Nothing!
-There are many other people that find your app useful and could download it.
+There are many other people that find your helpful app and could download it.